kjordahl/SciPy2013/README.rst

-This repository contains materials for the tutorial *Using Geospatial Data With Python* to be held Jun 25, 2013, at the SciPy 2013 conference.
+This repository contains materials for the tutorial `Using Geospatial Data With Python`_ to be held Jun 25, 2013, at the SciPy 2013 conference.

+.. _Using Geospatial Data With Python: http://kjordahl.github.io/SciPy2013

 Required packages
 -----------------